 Tax discount for foreign experts

-If you qualify as a foreign expert, you can apply for a special tax discount whereby only 75% of the income of foreign experts is taxed for the first three years they work in Iceland if certain conditions are met.
+Only 75% of your income earned as a foreign expert is taxed for the first three years of work in Iceland as long as certain conditions are met.

-The telephone hours for inquiries regarding work permits at The Directorate of Labour are between 10 – 11 AM GMT on all weekdays.
+The telephone hours for inquiries regarding work permits at The Directorate of Labour are between 10 – 11 AM GMT weekdays.
 The phone number is +354-515-4800.
-Please note that they are only able to answer your inquiries regarding your work permit application when the Directorate of Immigration has forwarded it for processing.
-Their email firstname.lastname@example.org.
+Please note that they are only able to answer questions regarding your work permit application once the Directorate of Immigration has forwarded it.
+Their email is